Spanish Partial Immersion

 As part of our mission to offer a globally minded education for our students, all Lower School children participate in a partial immersion program in Spanish.

-In a partial Spanish immersion model, a percentage of the classroom teaching each day takes place in Spanish.
+In our Brooklyn Spanish Immersion school program, a percentage of the classroom teaching each day takes place in Spanish.
 Teachers use context clues and familiar routines to help students participate and learn the language.
 Research shows that second language instruction is most effective when taught in content areas where the language becomes necessary as a tool for discovery, and our program is structured around this idea.

 For a portion of each day Spanish is used exclusively in our classrooms.
 Teachers use Spanish in group activities such as songs, games, and read-alouds, as well as during routines that students already know and understand.
 There is a Head Teacher and an Associate Teacher in each of our classrooms, and all of our Associate Teachers are bilingual.
 Because all of our Associate Teachers are Spanish-speaking, there are many opportunities to incorporate Spanish into areas of daily instruction in the classroom and in specialist classes.